Did Fox News originate in the Nixon White House?

-According to Gawker, the concept was first outlined in a 1970 memo titled "A Plan for Putting the GOP on TV News."
+Where was the idea for Fox News born?According to Gawker, the concept was first outlined in a 1970 memo titled "A Plan for Putting the GOP on TV News."
 Gawker's John Cook found the document "buried deep within the Richard Nixon Presidential Library."
 In it, the author proposes sidestepping the "prejudices of network news" to get "pro-administration," pro-Republican video directly to local TV stations.

-That's not clear, although he wrote notes in the margins, saying, "This is an excellent idea," according to Tim Dickinson at Rolling Stone.
+Did Ailes himself write the memo?That's not clear, although he wrote notes in the margins, saying, "This is an excellent idea," according to Tim Dickinson at Rolling Stone.
 Ailes also asked, "Who would purchase equipment and run operation?
 White House?
 RNC?"
 It's unclear where the idea went from there in the Nixon administration, but the memo describes something similar to Television News Incorporated — the "Ailes-helmed 'fair and balanced' mid-1970s precursor to Fox News," Dickinson says.

-Yes, says Dickinson.
+There was a similar TV outlet that long ago?Yes, says Dickinson.
 TVN supplied local stations with video "news" that "promoted the GOP line, while presenting itself as an impartial purveyor of journalism," he says.
 Beer magnate Joseph Coors covered the distribution and production costs.

-The Nixon-era memo says that, even as early as 1970, people were watching TV news more than they were reading newspapers.
+Why go to such lengths?The Nixon-era memo says that, even as early as 1970, people were watching TV news more than they were reading newspapers.
 So the best way to get pro-Nixon news to the heartland was to send it there yourself.
 "People are lazy," the memo's author said.
 "With television you just sit — watch — listen.
 The thinking is done for you."